 Leading brands ranked by number of Instagram followers as of December 2017, in millions

 In October 2013 Instagram had began rolling out its advertising solution, starting with US users that began seeing photo and video ads in their feed.
-By 2015 advertising began to pick up steam and Instagram managed to earn $0.63 billion in revenue, the next year it tripled this number reaching $1.86 billion, in 2017 the revenue growth slowed down, the company managed only to double the previous year number reaching $3.64.
+By 2015 advertising began to pick up steam and Instagram managed to earn $0.63 billion in revenue, the next year it tripled this number reaching $1.86 billion, in 2017 the revenue growth slowed down, the company managed only to double the previous year number reaching $3.64 billion.
 This slowdown speaks to the fact that the bulk of advertisers who wanted to take advantage of the opportunity have already joined Instagram ad platform.
 The 2018 Instagram revenue forecast promises to almost double it again, hopefully reaching $6.84 billion.

 Instagram worldwide mobile advertising revenue, 2015-2018, in billion US dollars